-- Firstly, putting complete trust in Allah as the only provider and sustainer.
+- Putting complete trust in Allah as the only provider and sustainer.

-- Secondly, when struck by a misfortune one is convinced of receiving divine compensation for it which exceeds the worldly loss occurred.
+- When struck by a misfortune one is convinced of receiving divine compensation for it, which exceeds the worldly-loss occurred.

-- Thirdly, both being praised or blamed is equal in his view.
+- Both being praised or blamed is equal in his view.

 In brief, Zuhd is a peculiar mindset in which the person is completely reliant on Divine providence, confidently and positively handles misfortunes of life and is indifferent to praise and blame.